lrspeiser/hornet/BUILD_DMG.md

 DMG_PATH="dist/Hornet.dmg"
 [ -d "$APP_PATH" ] || { echo "App not found at $APP_PATH"; exit 1; }
 hdiutil create -volname "Hornet" -srcfolder "$APP_PATH" -ov -format UDZO "$DMG_PATH"

+# IMPORTANT: Do not bundle secrets
+# Do NOT bake your OPENAI_API_KEY into the app.
+Instead, set it per-user in ~/.hornet/.env.
+See OPENAI.md.

 # Output path
 echo "DMG created at: $DMG_PATH"